doctorfree/Asciiville/markdown/termprofset.1.md

 The font name and font size can be specified on the command line using the `-f fontname` and `-s fontsize` options.

-In addition to setting profile settings, *termprofset* can be used to restore profile settings saved from a previous invocation.
-Use the `-r` command line option to indicate restore saved profile settings.
-In this way, *termprofset* can be used to manipulate a profile temporarily.
-Display ascii art with a customized profile then restore the original profile settings.
+In addition to setting profile settings or font setting, *termprofset* can be used to restore profile settings or font setting saved from a previous invocation.
+Use the `-r` command line option to indicate restore saved profile settings or font setting.
+In this way, *termprofset* can be used to manipulate a profile or font temporarily.
+Display ascii art with a customized profile or font then restore the original profile or font settings.

-Current profile settings can be listed with the `-l` option.
+Current profile or font settings can be listed with the `-l` option.

 # COMMAND LINE OPTIONS
 **-f 'fontname'**